highscrren-dotcom/paperhands/docs/interfaces/IMCPSchema.md

 permissions: MCPPermission[]
 ```

-Per-method grants for the agent; each permission name gates the MCP (Model Context Protocol) method of the same name.
-Default: all methods
+Per-method grants for the agent; each permission name gates the agent-facing MCP (Model Context Protocol) method of the same name.
+Default: all of them

 ### getMessages